Stanzilla/MisdirectHelper/README.md

 # MisdirectHelper
-World of Warcraft addon that automatically updates a macro with the currently best misdirect target
+World of Warcraft addon that automatically updates a macro with the currently best misdirect target.

+Just create a macro called `MDTANK` to get started.